Generalized $q$-Gaussian von Neumann algebras with coefficients, I. Relative strong solidity: Examples

 This example is motivated by Shlyahktenko's A-valued semicircular algebras and derived from the tensor product construction.
 Let $x_k\in N$ be selfadjoint operators and $X=\sum_k g_k x_k$.
 We consider $A_1=L^{\infty}(\rz)$ and the independent symmetric copies over $N$ given by

 where $g_{k,j}$ are i.i.d. gaussians (we could also work with $q$-gaussians).
-The copies are independent over $N$, and hence independent over every subalgebra of $N$.
-We prefer a more internal approach.
+The copies are independent over $N$.
 Let $D$ be the von Neumann algebra generated by the $\pi_j(f)$'s and $B$ be the tail algebra